Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "‘Cause I *don’t*!"
 Allison agreed.
 "Fame wasn’t exactly part of the deal, was it?"

 "Kinda was," he said.
-"All right there in the fine print, if the Group want to put us in front of the cameras and reporters and send us to Mars to sell their brand, well… they own our asses for the next couple of years."
+"All right there in the fine print, if the Group want to put us in front of the cameras and reporters and send us to Mars to sell their brand, well... they own our asses for the next couple of years."

 "Thanks, baby.
 Real comforting."